ludiosarchive/py2clj-cheatsheet/README.md

 `lein repl` starts an nREPL server that anyone on your machine can connect to, including untrusted software running in other user accounts.
 This is a problem even on single-user machines.

-nREPL does not provide any way to require authorization, but you avoid using nREPL and just use the underlying REPL library that `lein repl` uses: [REPL-y](https://github.com/trptcolin/reply).
+nREPL does not provide any way to require authorization, but you can avoid using nREPL and just use the underlying REPL library that `lein repl` uses: [REPL-y](https://github.com/trptcolin/reply).

 First, add `[reply "0.3.1"]` your `:dependencies` and move your `:repl-options :init` code to `init.clj`: